 Shafi'i: A conservative school that emphasizes the opinions of the companions of the Prophet Muhammad.

 Hudud: This is the concept that some crimes under Islamic law are against God, while others are against man.
-The punishments for those crimes labelled against the divine have violated sacred boundaries "hudud" so God mandates specific punishments for these.
+The punishments for those crimes labeled against the divine have violated sacred boundaries "hudud" so God mandates specific punishments for these.
 These punishments cannot ever be pardoned and must be carried out in public.
 Some argue that the original concept and extremity of the Hudud punishments was more to deter and curb these behaviours, however, many Sharia countries carry them out even without confession and have integrated it into their nation/state law.

 Examples of Sharia Law by Country